calipho-sib/angular-nextprot-help/README.md

 ./node_modules/.bin/grunt serve
 ```

+## updates
+When code is modified, the bower version must be changed in the bower.json file.
+Then on the parent module just type: `bower update`.

 ## custom builds
 np-help is based around a main directive which generate a top level controller whose API can be accessed by sub directives
 (plugins), if you don't need some of these, simply edit the Gruntfile (the pluginList variable) and run `grunt`